 Composting is a magic process where kitchen waste transforms into rich, black soil.
 Even those of you without one of these magical boxes in the backyard probably know that you can compost fruit and veggie peels, coffee grounds and paper towel — but how about hair?
 Or coffee?

 Read on for a list of the weirdest things you can pop in your backyard compost bin to become black gold.

 1. 100% natural cotton balls and Q-tips

 One of the strangest things I encountered when I recently took my zero waste adventure was suddenly looking at everything in my life in a new light.
-I’d long ago switched out my cotton balls for washcloths, instead, but I’d never thought about whether I could compost Q-tips – you can!
-100% cotton and cardboard Q-tips and cotton balls can be tossed into your compost bin and will get broken down by microorganisms and bacteria just like everything else.
+I’d long ago switched out my cotton balls for washcloths, instead, but I’d never thought about whether I could compost Q-tips — you can!
+One hundred percent cotton and cardboard Q-tips and cotton balls can be tossed into your compost bin and will get broken down by microorganisms and bacteria just like everything else.

 2. Dryer lint from clothing made from natural fibers